-Www.papacambridge.com Each CD sleeve must be labelled with syllabus name, syllabus/component number, Cel number and candidate name/number in recording order.
-Each CD must be labelled with s component number and Centre number.
-CD friendly marker pens must be used to label CD the use of biro, for example, may make the contents of the CD unreadable.
+Www.papaCambridge.com Each CD sleeve must be labelled with syllabus name, syllabus/component number name/number and candidate name/number in recording order.
+Each CD must be labeled syllabus/component number and Centre number.
+CD friendly marker pens must be used to CDs as the use of biro, for example, may make the contents of the CD unreadable.